 Reference oils should be blended to last the life of the test for the category.

-Re-blended reference oil results should be subject to Level 1 alarms (See Appendix F) using original reference oil targets.
-When eight (8) references have been run on the oil, the data are examined and analyzed to determine if the mean performance of the oil has changed.
+Re-blended reference oil results should be subject to Level 1 ei alarms (See Appendix F) using original reference oil targets to determine reference acceptability The surveillance panel should decide whether results should be judged using Zi.When eight (8) references have been run on the oil, the data are examined and analyzed to determine if the mean performance of the oil has changed.
 (A change in the mean performance of the oil is DIFFERENT from a change in the engine test reflected in the oil performance.)
 If the oil performance has changed, then the oil re-blend may be attempted a second time, or, the oil may be assigned a different designation with new targets.
 If the mean performance of the oil has not changed, the targets established for the original blend of the reference oil should be used.
 Determination of a change in performance is made through statistical analyses considering all possible covariates.

 When a new reference oil is introduced, monitoring and adjustment should not use reference results from the new oil until the test targets have been approved by the Surveillance Panel based on at least eight (8) tests.